PantelisDeveloping/Agentic-Hackathon-Microsoft/README.md

 # NeuroX - AI Cognitive Enhancement Platform

 #### 🌟 **Concept Overview**
-NeuroWeaver is an **agentic AI cognitive coach** that autonomously designs and adapts personalized brain-training programs by **interfacing with your digital life**, real-world activities, and biometric signals.
+NeuroX (NeuroX - NeuroWave AI) is an **agentic AI cognitive coach** that autonomously designs and adapts personalized brain-training programs by **interfacing with your digital life**, real-world activities, and biometric signals.
 It acts as a **self-directed mental optimization agent**, continuously learning about your cognitive patterns, habits, goals, and fatigue levels to optimize your mental performance and well-being.

 ![image](https://github.com/user-attachments/assets/d8f2662b-431c-479c-8552-fedf090b377a)

-Here's an innovative idea for an **Agentic AI Application** that leverages autonomy, planning, and interactivity:

 ---